-As we begin to wind down season two of Didn’t I Just Feed You and move into summer vacation madness, Stacie and Meghan share the easy dinner recipes, as well as snack, breakfast, and dessert recipes too, that we’re cooking right now and think you should be cooking as well.
+As we begin to wind down season two of Didn’t I Just Feed You and move into summer vacation madness, Stacie and Meghan share the easy dinner recipes, as well as a snack, breakfast, and dessert recipes too, that we’re cooking right now and think you should be cooking as well.
 These are our lifesavers, the back pocket recipes saving us from take out night after night.

-We share the recipes with notes on what makes each great and how every one can be adapted to suit your family, schedule, and budget too.
+We share the recipes with notes on what makes each great and how everyone can be adapted to suit your family, schedule, and budget too.

 This is our cheat sheet.
 And now it’s yours too.

-What’s Happening in Our Kitchens
+What’s Happening in our Kitchens

 We love sharing ideas, tips, and experts with you week after week, but this time of year serves as the ultimate reminder that, despite being food professionals, we’re all in the same boat when it comes to feeding our families.